Mediterranean cruises - Montjuic Hill in Barcelona

 7. Plaça de Catalunya

-Covering around 50,000 square meters, the square features fountains, sculptures, and decorative art, with major streets like Passeig de Gràcia converging here.
-That’s the same avenue where you’ll find Casa Batlló and La Pedrera.
-The area is surrounded by shops, hotels, cafés, restaurants, and designer boutiques.
+Covering around 50,000 square meters, the square features fountains, sculptures, and decorative art, with major streets like Passeig de Gràcia converging here (that’s the same avenue where you’ll find Casa Batlló and La Pedrera).

 8. The Gothic Quarter (Barri Gòtic)